Introduction

 3. Ginkgo

 An herb called ginkgo possesses nerve-protective effects.
-It was discovered to work well in treating ailments like dementia and localized cerebral ischemia (decreased blood flow to brain parts).
+Researchers found that it effectively treats conditions such as dementia and localized cerebral ischemia (reduced blood flow to specific brain areas).
 Ginkgo’s anti-inflammatory, antioxidant, and certain enzyme-inhibiting qualities give it its ability to protect nerves.
 It can help with burning feet brought on by peripheral nerve injury.

 4. Epsom Salt

-People experiencing hot feet should be given Epsom salt that has been mixed in warm water, and they should soak their feet in the mixture for 15 to 20 minutes.
+To relieve hot feet, provide people with a mixture of Epsom salt and warm water, and instruct them to soak their feet in the solution for 15 to 20 minutes.
 Epsom salt foot baths can aid with BFS symptoms.
 However, a diabetic person should consult their doctor first before consuming an Epsom salt bath.
 This is because it’s possible that Epsom salt makes diabetics more susceptible to foot injuries.

 5. Black Cumin

-Diabetes is one of the causes of Grierson-Gopalan Syndrome; black cumin is known to lower blood sugar levels.
+Diabetes is one of the causes of Grierson-Gopalan Syndrome, and black cumin is known to lower blood sugar levels.
 Additionally, it makes more insulin readily available.
 This impact greatly benefits the nerves in the feet.
-In animal trials, black cumin was also proven to lessen pain, but additional human studies are needed to confirm this.
+In animal trials, researchers have also confirmed that black cumin reduces pain, but further human studies are necessary to verify this.

 6. Exercise